Dermatology Residency

 Residents get comprehensive training in adult and pediatric dermatology and dermatologic surgery.
 The correlation of cutaneous pathophysiology and histologic findings with clinical disease and response to therapy is strongly emphasized in our clinical services.
 While the emphasis of training in this department is clinical, research (either clinical or laboratory) is encouraged and adequate time for such research studies will be made available on an individual basis.

-There are 15 positions in the Dermatology Residency Training Program.
+There are currently 17 positions in the Dermatology Residency Training Program.
 All trainees are expected to complete the three-year program, but appointments are for one year with yearly reappointment.
-Five new residents are accepted per year.
 It is expected that all trainees will be eligible to sit for the examination of the American Board of Dermatology (ABD) upon completion of their residency.

 The department is located in modern quarters including a clinic with 17 exam rooms, six Mohs surgery rooms, three laser surgery rooms and an ultraviolet therapy room.
 Facilities are immediately below the departmental offices of faculty and residents and in the attached Children's Hospital.
 The department also staffs outpatient clinics at the Iowa City Veterans Affairs Medical Center and Iowa River Landing.
 The Iowa City Veterans Affairs Medical Center is located immediately adjacent to University of Iowa Hospitals and Clinics and Iowa River Landing is 2 miles away.
 Our state-of-the-art departmental research laboratories, approximately 4,000 square feet, are within walking distance.